-Additional GCSE requirements for s

 Subject Normal GCSE requirement

 Applied Science 44 in Sciences and 4 in Mathematics

-Biology 66 in two sciences (Double Science or Biology
+Biology 66 in Science or 6 in Biology and 6 in another

-and one other science), plus 5 in Mathematics
+science, plus 5 in Mathematics

-Business Studies 4 in Mathematics
+Business Studies (CTEC) 4 in Mathematics

-Chemistry 66 in two sciences (Double Science or
+Chemistry 66 in Science or 6 in Chemistry and 6 in

-Chemistry and one other science), plus 6 in
+another science, plus 6 in Mathematics

-Mathematics

 Computer Science 6 in Mathematics

 Economics 5 in Mathematics and 5 in English Language

 English Language and English 5 in the corresponding GCSE course

 Literature

 Further Mathematics 8 in Mathematics

 Geography 5 in Geography

 History 5 in History

 Mathematics 6 in Mathematics

 Modern Languages 6 in the corresponding GCSE course

+Physical Education 5 in GCSE PE or Merit in Sports Science

-Physical Education 66 in Double Science (or 6 in Biology plus
+qualification.
+66 in Double Science or 6 in

-another Science)
+Biology and 6 in another science

-Physics 6 in two sciences (Double Science or Physics
+Physics 66 in Science or 6 in Physics and 6 in another

-and one other science), plus 6 in Mathematics
+science, plus 6 in Mathematics

 Psychology 5 in Mathematics and 5 in English Language

-Religious Studies: Philosophy & 5 in English Language
+Religious Studies: Philosophy & 5 in Philosophy and Religion.
+5 in English

-Ethics
+Ethics Language

-Sociology 5 in English Language
+Sociology 5 in Sociology.
+5 in English Language

-for one office A Additional GCSE requirements for specific A Level subjects:
+Additional GCSE requirement for specific A Level subjects: